 The staff looks to the program manager and T&Cs for leadership.
 As the leadership team, they focus on a continuous quality improvement outlook.
 Programs that are committed to consciously improving their services to children, youth, and families demonstrate an openness to learning new knowledge and skills.
 They have a clear understanding and commitment to quality.
 They know what a high-quality program should provide for children, youth, and families.
 They are aware of what the program is doing well and what could be done better.
 This awareness is based on observation, data collection, and use of valid and reliable program evaluation tools.

-Your Service, licensing agency, or accrediting body, may have a particular format in which they want to receive your continuous program improvement plan (which is one aspect of program evaluation).
-At the end of the Learn section, we provide an additional blank example of how Ohio asks child care and youth programs to structure their continuous improvement plans based on their state's quality rating and improvement system.
-Although each agency, state or Service may be slightly different in how they want the information formatted or delivered, they are typically seeking the same kinds of information.
+Your licensing agency, funder, or accrediting body may have a particular format in which they want to receive your continuous program improvement plan (which is one aspect of program evaluation).
+At the end of the Learn section, we provide blank examples of how different states ask child care and youth programs to structure their continuous improvement plans based on their state's quality rating and improvement system (QRIS).
+Although each agency, state or Service may be slightly different in how they want the information formatted or delivered, they typically seek the same kinds of information.

 - What are your goals for the program?

-- How did you derive these goals?
+- How did you land on these goals?
 In other words, what is the current state of the program and how do you know this?
 What tools, documentation or data did you use to understand how your program currently functions?

 - What are the specific action items to help address these goals?